kayzeth/kair-project/README.md

 3. **Redeploy Your Application**
    - After setting the environment variable, redeploy your application for the changes to take effect
    - You can trigger a redeployment by pushing a new commit or using the "Redeploy" option in the Vercel dashboard

+#### Gemini API Key
+The smart study suggestions feature uses Google's Gemini API for intelligent planning.
+To deploy this feature:

+1. **Get a Gemini API Key**
+   - Sign up or log in to [Google AI Studio](https://makersuite.google.com/app/apikey)
+   - Create a new API key
+   - Copy the API key (you'll only see it once)

+2. **Add Environment Variable in Vercel**
+   - In your Vercel project settings, add a new environment variable:
+     - Name: `GEMINI_API_KEY`
+     - Value: Your Gemini API key
+     - Select all environments (Production, Preview, Development)
+   - Click "Save"

 ### Vercel Deployment